Journaling: A Path to Self-Discovery

 Disclosure: Some of the links are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-What do you write about?
-Or, how do you get started?
+What do you Write about?
+Or, How do you get Started?

 I know I sound a little overexcited.
 That’s because I believe that writing down your feelings in a journal will help you work through anything that life throws at you.
 I find that people often talk very casually about journaling like it’s a new hobby to consider or a fad that’s going around, but I think if we commit to it the benefits can be enormous.
 This isn’t about ‘taking it seriously’.
 In fact, the more you relax and enjoy the process the more you will get out of it.
 Try not to overthink, rather just to ‘over feel’!
 And then purge all those feelings out onto the paper instead of bottling them up.

 Journaling has been my go-to for any emotional turmoil I need to deal with.
 For example, I can spill my guts out onto the page and, somehow, the purging process is like an emotional detox.
-Almost every time I start my journaling in ‘rant’ mode and somehow, in the end, I have found my way back to a positive outlook on life.
+Almost every time I start my journaling in ‘rant’ mode and somehow, by the end, I have found my way back to a positive outlook on life.
 All is well with the world.
 Like I said, magic!

 You may be thinking ‘I’m not a writer’ but this is for your eyes only and you cannot get it wrong.
 My challenge to you is to just give it a try for 1 week, then see how you feel.
 See if the writing stirs up any emotions such as fear or doubts.
 These things are not easy to face, however.
 Like all fears they can only be conquered when faced.